Combined P-Value Methods

 The pipeline for each gene proceeds as follows:

-3. Combine using four methods: Fisher and Stouffer operate on the collapsed per-table p-values; CCT and HMP operate directly on all raw p-values.
+- Combine using three methods: Fisher operates on the collapsed per-table p-values; CCT and HMP operate directly on all raw p-values.

-Fisher and Stouffer require at least 2 collapsed table p-values (both < 1.0) to produce a result.
+Fisher requires at least 2 collapsed table p-values (both < 1.0) to produce a result.
 CCT and HMP can operate on any number of p-values ≥ 1.
 All statistical computations are performed in R using reference implementations.

 Pre-Collapse: Bonferroni Within-Table Correction